Jiro Dreams of Sushi

 But the surface is never scratched, which leaves an unsettling and ultimately sad feeling in the gut.
 There’s an inherent tragedy to Jiro and the viewer is left with a feeling that, though he has dedicated his life to an artistry that he truly loves, you can’t help but wonder, at what cost?

-Jiro Dreams of Sushi is released 11th January 2013.
+Jiro Dreams of Sushi is released nationwide on 11th January 2013.

-Watch the trailer for Jiro Dreams of Sushi below:
+Watch the trailer for Jiro Dreams of Sushi here: